SCOPE OF THIS CHAPTER

 Advisor to Panel: The panel chair has the authority to co-opt other professionals where specialist advice is needed.

-Quoracy: The Chair of the LSCB or his/her nominee (the Panel Chair) and at least two members of LSCB partner agencies.
+Quoracy: The Independent Scrutineer or his/her nominee (the Panel Chair) and at least two members of partner agencies.

 Scope of Decision–Making: The Panel may make one or more of the following decisions based on a majority view: